Alcohol Use Disorder Treatment

 Sometimes it can be difficult to tell the difference between someone who is a heavy but casual drinker and someone who is suffering from AUD.
 Someone who is a casual or social drinker typically does not show the above-mentioned traits and behaviors associated with AUD.
 The CDC says moderate drinking is about two drinks a day for men and one drink a day for women.

 People who are casual drinkers typically drink with friends or with a meal but can stop drinking when they want to.
-While casual drinkers may occasionally drink more than they should, they would not do so regularly and should be able to identify the behavior and stop themselves from doing it again, whereas someone with AUD would likely overdrink many, many times.
+While casual drinkers may occasionally drink more than they should, they would not do so regularly.
+They should be able to identify the behavior and stop themselves from doing it again.
+In contrast, someone with AUD would likely overdrink many, many times.

 Casual drinkers also do not use alcohol as a crutch or as a way to deal with their feelings.
 They typically do not turn to alcohol as their only way to relax or to get through difficulties like a breakup or the loss of a job.